bloominstituteoftechnology/Poll/README.md

 ## Going Further

+If you finish early or want to push yourself, here are some additional goals:

+- Instead of putting the `UITableViewDataSource` and `UITableViewDelegate` methods in the `ResultsTableViewController`, implement a separate, single-responsibility data source class called `ResultsModel` or `ResultsDataSource`.
+Remove `ResultsTableViewController`, and instead use a plain `UITableViewController` here.
+How will you pass data (ie. the `VoteController` and `ResultsModel`) to this table view controller?

 - Change your `Vote` model object to have a third property called `timestamp`.
 Its type should be `Date`.
 This will allow you to sort the votes in chronological order.
 Try to implement this.

 - Change the table view's prototype cell to be a custom cell.
 Make a label for each property on the `Vote` model.
 If you did the previous challenge, make sure that includes showing the timestamp.
 As a sub-challenge, figure out how to format the timestamp into something that is more human-readable.

 - As stated above, the table view in the combined view controller will not reload when a new vote is made from that same view controller without going to a new tab and coming back.
-Try to get this to work. (hint: a possible solution would be to use the `NotificationCenter` API)
+Try to get this to work. (hint: There are multiple valid ways to do this.
+A custom delegate protocol and delegate property would work, as would use of the [`NotificationCenter` API](https://developer.apple.com/documentation/foundation/notificationcenter).)